Ericsson/paf/README.md

 ## Introduction

-Pathfinder (or paf, for short) is a light-weight service discovery system for embedded or data center use.
+Pathfinder is a light-weight service discovery system for embedded or cloud use.

 ## Technical Overview

-In a distributed system, such as a Radio Access Network (RAN) or a large micro service-based web application, a process in need of a particular service (often known as a consumer) must somehow be wired up to an server process able to service its requests (often known as a producer).
+In a distributed system, such as a Radio Access Network (RAN) or a large micro service-based web application, a process in need of a particular service (often known as a consumer) must somehow be wired up to a server process able to service its requests (often known as a producer).

 This can be done in several ways, such as manual configuration,